The Gray Ghost (TV series)

-The Gray Ghost is an American historical television series which aired in syndication from October 10, 1957, to July 3, 1958.
-The show is based upon the true story of Major John Singleton Mosby, a Virginia officer in the Confederate Army, whose cunning and stealth earned him the nickname "Gray Ghost".
+The Gray Ghost is an American Civil War television series that debuted in syndication in 1957.
+The show is based upon the true story of Colonel John Singleton Mosby.

 Synopsis

-The Gray Ghost stars Tod Andrews as Major Mosby, Phil Chambers as Sergeant Myles Magruder, and Sherwood Price in five episodes as General J.E.B.
+The Gray Ghost stars Tod Andrews as Mosby, Phil Chambers as Lieutenant St. Clair, and Sherwood Price in five episodes as General J.E.B.
 Stuart, also known for his cavalry skills.
 Recurring characters on the program were Donald Foster as Braddock, Jean Willes as Ansonia, Ralph Clanton as a general, Dick Jones as Ned Underwood, Otto Aldis as Mueller and John Banner as Major Heros von Borcke.

 Gray Ghost was cancelled after one season of thirty-nine half-hour episodes.
 High production costs may have made the program too expensive to continue.

-Production notes
+Production

-The series was created by Lindsley Parsons Productions; the producer was Russell Hayden.
-William Paul Dunlap wrote the theme song.
-Virgil Carrington Jones, an expert on Mosby, was historical consultant for some episodes.
+Lindsley Parsons created and produced The Gray Ghost, and Frank McDonald directed it.
+Jack DeWitt and Warren Douglas were writers.
+CBS Film Sales was the distributor.
+The book Gray Ghosts and Rebel Raiders by Virgil Carrington Jones formed the basis for the series, and Jones was technical advisor.

-There are also two popular misconceptions about the series.
-The first is that it aired on the CBS network; it never did.
-The second is that the network and the sponsor did not wish to be affiliated with a show about Confederate soldiers.
-Syndicated shows, by definition, have no network sponsors.
-In New York City, The Gray Ghost ran not on WCBS-TV (Channel 2) but on WPIX (Channel 11), an independent station.
-It ran Thursdays from 8:30-9:00 p.m.
-The series was distributed "in association with CBS Television film series".
-Such closing credits gave some the wrong impression that the program had aired on CBS.
+The trade publication Variety said, "National sponsors reportedly ran scared" of the program "because of the integration issue and the concomitant rise in sectional feelings."
+(The reference book The Complete Directory to Prime Time Network and Cable TV Shows 1946-Present says, "The series was originally intended for the CBS-TV network, but three times potential sponsors backed out.")
+Therefore the show was syndicated.
+The magazine's review of the premiere episode described it as "a romantic horse opera in a Civil War setting" that would be unlikely to "cause any rise in sectional feeling."